Convergence in probability of numerical solutions of a highly non-linear delayed stochastic interest rate model: Convergence analysis

 \section{Convergence analysis}

-In this section, we study the finite-time convergence of the truncated EM solutions to the true solution of SDDE \eqref{cir4}.
-Further, we show that the truncated EM solutions converge to the true solution of SDDE \eqref{cir4} in probability.
-We perform simulation examples to support the convergence result and justify the convergence result to evaluate some option contracts.
+In this section, we study the finite-time convergence of the TEM solutions to the true solution of SDDE \eqref{cir4}.
+Further, we show that the TEM solutions converge to the true solution of SDDE \eqref{cir4} in probability.
+We perform simulation examples to support the findings and justify the convergence result for valuing some option contracts.